ashtonmills/WavCaptain/readme.txt

 That's about it for now.

+Next up I plan to add a button to convert etween stereo and mono.

 I've currently only made this work for .wav files because that's all I need at the moment, and it is only available for Windows.
 If people are interested I could potentially look into widening it to Mac and other file types.